Yaya-Cout/HifiBerry/README.md

 ## Introduction

-HifiBerry is a simple script to make a Raspberry pi a bluetooth sink.
+HifiBerry is a simple script to make a Raspberry PI a bluetooth sink.

 ## Installation

-Installation is in three parts: first, install all dependencies, configure permissions, pulseaudio and bluetooth.
+Installation is in three parts: first, install all dependencies, configure permissions, PulseAudio and Bluetooth.
 Second, plug the button to the pin 18 (GPIO 24).
 Third, install HifiBerry to handle devices connects.

 ### Global config